 13. Don’t text or make calls and drive.
 If someone calls you, wait until you stop to reply.
 Turn the “I’m driving” notification on in your phone settings (one of my favorites…it really helps).
 Set the voice activation on your GPS so you won’t have to look at your phone or navigation screen while driving.

 14. Keep emergency and first aid supplies in your car, including water for drinking if you get stranded.
 Include auto emergency supplies in your preparations like reflective signs to post if you get stuck on a road, battery cables, and more.
-Also remember blankets for those who are travelling in the Sierra’s.
+Also, remember blankets for those who are traveling in the Sierra’s.
 Contact the American Automobile Association for car safety tips.

 15. Stay up-to-date on your vehicle maintenance to prevent breakdowns on the road.

 16. When driving around town watch out for children playing and distracted drivers in parking lots that are rushing around shopping.

 17. It’s best not to decorate your car.
 If decorations fall off on the road, they present a dangerous obstacle for others.